Updated on July 16, 2019

-As expected, all versions with small tips failed miserably.
+As expected, all resin supports with small tips failed miserably.
 For this attempt, we placed small-tipped supports at the highest density (model on the left).
 Then we supplemented auto generated supports with a bunch of additionally manually added supports (model on the right).
 Both models failed and we printed “supports only”.
 Layer separation forces were too high for tips of this size even with such favorable shape as sphere.
-Even a bunch of intentionally added additional supports did not help to get decent result.
+Furthermore, even a bunch of intentionally added additional supports did not help to get decent result.

-A bit different story is with medium-tipped and large-tipped supports.
+On the other hand, we had a bit different story with medium-tipped and large-tipped supports.
 We generated both at the highest density.
-Here you can see all models and next to them is a model with manually added additional supports.
+Here you can see all auto supported models together with models with manually added additional supports.
 3D printed models show that with thicker-tips additional supports were unnecessary at all.
 Results are acceptable.

 Results with this model are very similar to half-sphere.
 Version with small tips and high density failed completely.
 Remaining models with medium and large tips at highest density with additionally added supports 3D printed successfully.